MicrosoftDocs/azure-stack-docs/azure-stack/user/event-hubs-overview.md

 ### User documentation

-To get started quickly and create an Event Hubs cluster, namespace, and Event Hub on Azure Stack Hub, see [Quickstart: Create an Event Hubs cluster using the Azure Stack Hub portal](event-hubs-quickstart-cluster-portal.md).
+To get started quickly and create an Event Hubs on Azure Stack Hub cluster, namespace, and event hub, see [Quickstart: Create an Event Hubs cluster using the Azure Stack Hub portal](event-hubs-quickstart-cluster-portal.md).

 In addition, the [Azure Event Hubs conceptual articles](/azure/event-hubs/) listed below also apply to using Event Hubs on Azure Stack Hub: